PyO3/pyo3/guide/src/module.md

 ## Documentation

-The [Rust doc comments](https://doc.rust-lang.org/stable/book/first-edition/comments.html) of the module initialization function will be applied automatically as the Python doc string of your module.
+The [Rust doc comments](https://doc.rust-lang.org/stable/book/first-edition/comments.html) of the module initialization function will be applied automatically as the Python docstring of your module.

 ```python
 import rust2py